 Proxy firewalls intercept other critical network protocols.
 For instance, they can intercept Simple Mail Transfer Protocol (SMTP) traffic.
 This makes it possible to track and block email traffic across a network connection.

 Proxies can also mirror File Transfer Protocol (FTP) transfers or Hypertext Transfer Protocol (HTTP) traffic.
-Filtering HTTP allows users to create granular web controls.
+For instance, a proxy firewall example could include filtering HTTP traffic to create granular web controls.

 Role of a proxy firewall in network security